vladikcomper/md-modules/modules/errorhandler/docs/how-to/Use_KDebug_integration.md

 1. Open Terminal and type in path to the `blastem` executable (you may add it to your `PATH` for easier access);
 2. You will see debug messages in the very same terminal.

-If you have issues seing Blastem's terminal output on your OS, conside the following:
+If you have issues seing Blastem's terminal output on your OS, consider the following:

 1. Press the `u` key to pause the game and toggle debugger;
 2. You should now emulator's console and all the messages up to this point;